Web1on1-Solo/coding-challenge/README.md

 yarn test
 ```

+### What to expect
+Bot will
+* greet you
+* ask about meeting subject
+* ask about custom meeting subject
+* open a webview the in future become a calendar to choose date time

 ### Structure
 For defining new flow we have to extend Flow class
 each flow has steps and each step has: